imdawon/Imperium/README.md

   * The web dashboard is only accessible from the local loopback network on the machine it runs on.

 ## TODO
+* TODO
+ * Be able to send client commands / run client feature modules from the dashboard.
+ * Get more platform data from client machine during first connection.

 * COMPLETE
   * ~~Render connected clients properly even after reloading dashboard.
 Do this by checking for server data on page load.~~